How the food and beverage industry preys on our children to maximize profits.

 The evidence that excess calories from added sugars contribute to weight gain and obesity is something the sugar industry actively attempts to distance themselves from.
 The American Beverage Association, a trade group for sugar-sweetened beverage manufacturers, says there’s misplaced attention given to soda related to obesity.

-“Sugar-sweetened beverages account for a mere 6 percent of the calories in the average American diet and can easily be enjoyed as part of a balanced diet,” the group said in a statement to Healthline.
+“Sugar-sweetened beverages account for in the average American diet and can easily be enjoyed as part of a balanced diet,” the group said in a statement to Healthline.
 “The latest scientific data from the U.S. Centers for Disease Control and Prevention show that beverages are not driving the rising rates of obesity and obesity-related conditions in the United States.
 The rates for obesity continued to go up steadily as soda consumption went down, showing no connection.”

 Those without financial gain related to sugar consumption, however, disagree.
 Harvard researchers say sugar, particularly sugar-sweetened beverages, increases the risk of obesity, diabetes, heart disease, and gout.

 When weighing evidence to make changes to the current food nutrition label, the U.S. Food and Drug Administration (FDA) found “strong and consistent” evidence that added sugars in foods and beverages are associated with excess body weight in children.
 The FDA panel also determined that added sugars, particularly those from sugar-sweetened beverages, increases risk of type 2 diabetes.
 It found “moderate” evidence that it increases the risk of hypertension, stroke, and coronary heart disease.

 Shaking the sugar habit